letakeane/gridpractice/module-3/whiteboard-breakouts/react-challenge.md

+# React Whiteboard Challenge

+### Instructions

-* assume you are given a form component that creates an idea with a title, body & id
+* Assume you are given a form component that creates an idea with a title, body & id
+* Create the following components: **App**, **IdeaContainer**, and **Card**

-* be able to pass down cards
+* You should be able to pass ideas down to the cards

-* add cards
+* You should be able to add new ideas

-* remove cards
+* You should be able to remove ideas (students may not have time to get to this piece, but she be able to verbalize what this would look like)

 ## Example App Component